-Delegator: Local Government Express Power to Delegate: Local Government Act 1995: ■ s 5.42(b) Delegation of some powers or duties to the CEO. ■ s 5.43 Limitations on delegations to the CEO.
-Planning and Development (Local Planning Schemes) Regulations 2015, Schedule 2, Part 9, Division 2: ■ cl 82 - Delegations by Local Government.
-Express Power or Duty Delegated: Planning and Development (Local Planning Schemes) Regulations 2015, Schedule 2, Part 9, Division 2: cl 68 - Determination of applications cl 70 - Form and date of determination cl 77 - Amending or cancelling applications.
+Delegator: Local Government Express Power to Express Power or s 5.42(b) Delegation of some powers or duties to the CEO. s 5.43 Limitations on delegations to the CEO.
+Planning and Development (Local Planning Schemes) Regulations 2015, Schedule 2, Part 9, Division 2: cl 82 - Delegations by Local Government.
+Duty Delegated: Planning and Development (Local Planning Schemes) Regulations 2015, Schedule 2, Part 9, Division 2: cl 68 - Determination of applications cl 70 - Form and date of determination cl 77 - Amending or cancelling applications.
 Planning and Development (Development Assessment Panels) Regulations 2011: Regulation 17A - Amendment or cancellation of development approval by responsible authority.
-Delegate: Chief Executive Officer Function: To determine an application for development approval or an application to amend or cancel a development approval by - Council Conditions on this Delegation: This delegation is not to be exercised where: an applicant requests in writing that Council determine the application. the originating application on a proposal was considered and determined by Council, all subsequent applications on the same proposal are to be presented to Council for determination unless in the opinion of a delegated officer, it is of a minor or insignificant nature.
+Delegate: Chief Executive Officer Function: To determine an application for development approval or an application to amend or cancel a development approval by - O Granting approval, with or without conditions; or or refusing to grant approval.
+Council Conditions on this Delegation: This delegation is not to be exercised where: an applicant requests in writing that Council determine the application. the originating application on a proposal was considered and determined by Council, all subsequent applications on the same proposal are to be presented to Council for determination unless in the opinion of a delegated officer, it is of a minor or insignificant nature.
 Determinations are limited to the following matters only: uses that are noted with a "P" in Table 1 of the Local Planning Scheme that are permitted as of right subject to compliance with the requirements of the Local Planning Scheme.
 Uses that are shown as "D" or "A" in the zoning table of the Local Planning Scheme with the exception of the following Use Classes: